What is Dental Bone Loss?

 The removal of benign and malignant tumors in the area near the jaw often requires an entire portion of the jawbone to be grafted.

-Read more about a Bone Loss patient case study.
+Read more about bone loss in this patient case study.

 See What Our Patients Are Saying...